 We’ve put together resources to help you support the well-being of children and young people at this time.

-For all children and young people, the current restrictions in place may cause stress and anxiety with a lack of control over their own lives that they have not experienced before.
+For all children and young people, the current restrictions in place may cause stress and anxiety with a lack of control over their own lives.
 This may lead to difficulties that they are not used to dealing with, and they may struggle to adapt to this new way of living.

 Children react differently according to their age, how well they understand the situation, their previous experiences and how they usually cope with stress.
 Reactions may include worrying about their health or the health of their family and friends, fear, avoidance, problems sleeping, or even physical symptoms.